sysfce2/godot-docs/classes/class_node.rst

 :ref:`InternalMode<enum_Node_InternalMode>` **INTERNAL_MODE_BACK** = ``2``

-The node will be placed at the end of the parent's children list, after any non-internal sibling.
+The node will be placed at the end of the parent's children, after any non-internal sibling.

 .. rst-class:: classref-item-separator